Nothing Feels Good

+Nothing Feels Good is the second studio album by American rock band the Promise Ring, released on October 14, 1997.
+The Promise Ring's lineup at the time of recording comprised Davey von Bohlen on vocals and guitar, Jason Gnewikow on guitar, Scott Beschta on bass guitar, and Dan Didier on drums.
+Produced by J. Robbins, the album marked a shift in the band's sound, refining to a more pop aesthetic while retaining their emo sound.

+Nothing Feels Good was recorded at Easley McCain Recording in June 1997.
+After the recording finished, Beschta was replaced by Tim Burton due to Beschta's conflicts with Didier.
+The band would promote the album with a US tour with Compound Red in September and October 1997, with additional tours happening through November 1997 with Jimmy Eat World and Roadside Monument.

-Nothing Feels Good is the second album by American rock band the Promise Ring.
-The album has gained a cult following, and is frequently regarded as one of the most influential records of the emo genre.
+The album has gained a cult following and is regarded as one of the most influential records of the emo genre.
 The title of the album was used as the name of the book Nothing Feels Good: Punk Rock, Teenagers, and Emo by Andy Greenwald.
-Original bass player Scott Beschta is credited with writing and playing all the bass parts for the album, although he had been fired by the time the album was released.

-The cover art for the album was shot in front of Trimper's Rides on the boardwalk in Ocean City, Maryland.

 Background and production

 The Promise Ring released their debut album 30° Everywhere in September 1996 through independent label Jade Tree.
 According to vocalist/guitarist Davey von Bohlen, it was recorded in five days "in a situation where we had no idea what we wanted to do or how we wanted it to come out."
 Additionally, Bohlen was ill during the making of it, resulting in issues with his vocals.
 Despite this, the release was an underground success, earning the group attention from independent publications.
 The attention was aided by the inclusion of the emo staple "A Picture Postcard", which had been released earlier on the Falsetto Keeps Time (1996) EP.
 The band had 500–600 copies of the album to sell over the course of several gigs, however, during one show at CBGB's, they sold all copies in one go.
 The band reissued their earlier work as part of The Horse Latitudes compilation in early 1997.

 In April and May 1997, the group embarked on a European tour; at its conclusion, the band went on a brief break to complete writing for their next album.
 Guitarist Jason Gnewikow said the group worked on material through jamming.
-Following this, the group went to Memphis, Tennessee where they began recording at Easley Recording with producer J. Robbins of Jawbox.
+Following this, the group went to Memphis, Tennessee where they began recording at Easley McCain Recording with producer J. Robbins of Jawbox.
 The album saw the group focus on cleaner production and refined their pop sensibility.
 Robbins aided the band, helping them work on song writing and improved the overall sound, when compared to 30° Everywhere.
 The band toned down the punk rock-esque Midwest emo sound that Bohlen pioneered when he was a member of Cap'n Jazz.
 Drummer Dan Didier had a strained relationship with bassist Scott Beschta throughout the sessions: "I’m shocked that we just didn't just off one another because it was a bad time."